 A budget tracker and alert helps you keep up with the budget, projections and the actual spend.
 Since it’s easy to set up an automatic refresh with the Supermetrics trigger, you can effortlessly observe how much you spent and adjust efficiently for the rest of the campaign.

 These reports can be done easily with the help of Supermetrics integrations and Excel.
 Check out our tutorial on “How to pull Google Ads data to Excel” and start optimizing your marketing reporting.

 While the massive number of users on this social network sounds super appealing to marketers, its matured ads platform is what makes it truly a gold-mine.

-Facebook offers different types of ad formats that allow marketers to create customizable and engaging ads.
-Depending on your campaign objectives, you can choose a suitable format for your ads: image, photo, slideshow, carousel or collection ads.
+Facebook offers different types of ad formats which allow marketers to create customizable and engaging ads.
+Depending on your campaign objectives, you can choose the suitable format for your ads: image, photo, slideshow, carousel or collection ads.